Car Repossession vs. Replevin

 If you default on your car loan payments, the lender can take your car back through repossession or replevin.
 Learn the difference.

-If you default on your car loan, by far the most common way creditors take cars back is through repossession.
-Repossession is a self-help remedy available to creditors that allows them to simply take possession of the car; the creditor does not have to sue you first.
-Most states allow creditors to come onto your property and take the car, even without giving you advance notice.
-However, a creditor cannot repossess your car if it would contribute to a potentially violent situation or breach the peace.
-(To learn more about repossession, see Car Repossession Laws: An Overview.)
+If you default on your car loan, the most common way creditors take cars back is through repossession.
+Repossession is a self-help remedy available to creditors that allows them to take possession of the car; the creditor doesn't have to sue you first.

 After Repossession

-If you fail to abide by the court order, you could be subject to both civil and criminal penalties.
+If you fail to abide by the court order, you could be subject to civil and criminal penalties.
 The car loan lender may also get a money judgment against you, usually for the balance owed on the loan or lease, along with charges and costs.

 Replevin Procedures